silktown-software/podbean_downloader/README.md

 ## Installation From Source

-The python scripts are intended to be installed as an executable module.
+The Python scripts are intended to be installed as an executable module.

-While there is nothing operating system specific about the downloader (it is pure python code).
-There are some prerequisites that are required for installation from source.
+While there is nothing operating system specific about the downloader (it is pure Python code), some prerequisites are required for installation from source.

 ### Prerequisites